IsThereAnyDeal/AugmentedSteam/README.md

 During development, it might be convenient to run hot reload server, so you don't need to reload extension manually after each build.

 To do that, run build with `--server` argument.
 Make sure to manually reload extension first time after the build.
+Example: `npm run build -- firefox --server`

 Now, for every change you make in the source code, the server will rebuild and reload the extension and refresh all affected pages automatically.